waltligon/orangefs/doc/pvfs2-quickstart.md

 Building the 2.4.x kernel module requires an extra step.
 Since current kernels require writing a few files in the kernel source directory to build a module, you may have to become root to compile the kernel module.
-To build the module, type "make kmod24".
+To build the module, type “make kmod24”.

 At this point, we have a valid PVFS2 2.4.x Kernel module.
 The module itself is the file pvfs2.o in subdirectory src/kernel/linux-2.4 in your build tree.
-You may install it to the standard system location with "make kmod24\_install", again you will likely have to be root to do this.
+You may install it to the standard system location with “make kmod24\_install”, again you will likely have to be root to do this.
 Or you may override the install location by setting the variable KMOD\_DIR variable when you install.

 ### Testing the Kernel Interface

-Now that you've built a valid PVFS2 kernel module, there are several steps to perform to properly use the file system.
+Now that you’ve built a valid PVFS2 kernel module, there are several steps to perform to properly use the file system.

 The basic steps are as follows:

   - Create a mount point on the local filesystem

   - Load the Kernel Module into the running kernel

   - Start the PVFS2 Server application

   - Start the PVFS2 Client application

   - Mount your existing PVFS2 volume on the local filesystem

   - Issue VFS commands

-First, choose where you'd like to mount your existing PVFS2 volume.
+First, choose where you’d like to mount your existing PVFS2 volume.
 Create this directory on the local file system if it does not already exist.
 Our mount point in this example is /mnt/pvfs2.

     gil:~# mkdir /mnt/pvfs2

 Now load the kernel module into your running kernel.
-You can do this by using the 'insmod' program, or modprobe if you've copied your module into the appropriate /lib/modules directory for your running kernel.
+You can do this by using the ‘insmod’ program, or modprobe if you’ve copied your module into the appropriate /lib/modules directory for your running kernel.

 #### Loading the kernel module